EURO GOVT-Bunds resume slide, ECB and U.S. data eyed

 * Sarkozy ally Estrosi says top politicians preparing initiative

-LONDON, Feb 1 German Bund futures fell on Friday as markets resumed a shift away from assets used as a hedge against economic weakness and financial stress, but trading was light ahead of a batch of U.S. and European data.
+LONDON Feb 1 German Bund futures opened lower on Friday as markets resumed a shift away from assets used as a safe haven from the euro zone's troubles, but trading was expected to be light ahead of a batch of major U.S. and European data.

 "The risk is that it comes in strong again and the Bund doesn't like it because people decide, rightly or wrongly, that that's a risk-on signal," a trader said.